-This excerpt was originally published in Roger Bootle’s book, The Death of Inflation — Surviving & Thriving in the Zero Era, pages 15-16, London: Nicholas Brealy Publishing Ltd, 1996.
+This excerpt, which defines outright deflation, was originally published in Roger Bootle's book, The Death of Inflation — Surviving & Thriving in the Zero Era, pages 15-16, London: Nicholas Brealy Publishing Ltd, 1996.

 I said above that one of the apparent advantages of a regime of steadily falling prices is that there could be greater stability of pay.
 In an outright deflation, however, pay rates are far from static.
 They fall along with prices.
 Indeed, the two chase each other downwards.